-Analysis | ‘Do as I say not as I do’: Trump’s past tax rhetoric is cast in a whole new light
+Analysis | ‘Do as I say not as I do’: Blockbuster NYT report casts new light on Trump’s tax rhetoric

 “I know a lot of bad people in this country that are making a hell of a lot of money and not paying taxes,” he said of hedge fund managers during a Time magazine interview in 2015.

-Trump added in 2016 that Wall Street was “getting away with murder.”
+Trump added in 2016, “I’m not going to let Wall Street get away with murder.”

 That doesn’t inherently contradict Trump’s own tax avoidance.
 He might argue that hedge fund managers do less good than people in real estate, for example, because they don’t build things.
 He has also argued that the problem lies with the system.